zxcv616/Outscaled2/README.md

-# Outscaled2 - League of Legends Prediction Platform
+# Outscaled

-A full-stack web application for predicting League of Legends player performance using machine learning.
+A web app for predicting League of Legends player performance using machine learning.

 ## Testing